 What I tested

 I reviewed Qodo from the perspective of a development team that wants to improve review quality and reduce missed issues.
+The most useful way to test a tool like this is not a blank demo repository.
+It is a real pull request with enough complexity to expose risk.

 Test scenarioWhat I triedWhat I looked for